DeViL303/MultiServer3-NautilusFork/README.md

 </div>

 ### Warning:
-Decompiling LUAC is hit and miss.
+Decompiling LUAC back to LUA is hit and miss so dont expect too much.
 In some cases you might be able to use the decompiled output in place of the original LUAC but most often not.
 This tool is meant more to be used as an aid to try gain insight into how some LUAC is working.
 In some cases it might even be preferable to hex edit the LUAC file directly for example if changing https to http.